-I make these scones with almond flour and sweeten them with stevia.
+I make these keto scones with almond flour and sweeten them with stevia.
 I use stevia almost exclusively in my baking these days – I believe it’s a safe sweetener.

 You can use a granulated sweetener instead if you wish, but check the dough.
 With a granulated sweetener, it’s possible that you will need to add a little water.

-Can I use frozen blueberries in these keto blueberry scones?
+Can I use frozen blueberries in these keto scones?

-The blueberries are wonderful in these scones.
-They add flavor as well as texture.
-I use fresh blueberries and haven’t experimented with using frozen blueberries.
+I always use fresh blueberries when making this recipe and haven’t experimented with using frozen ones.
 But frozen blueberries are often mushy, and they tend to bleed into the dough and stain it.